pooya-karambakhsh/dianoetic.github.io/about.md

 ---

 ## A Cross‑Disciplinary Perspective

-My career spans **engineering, social sciences, and strategic consulting**, giving me a rare ability to connect technical precision with big‑picture thinking.
+Pooya’s background allows him to connect technical precision with big‑picture thinking.
-I’ve worked in contexts as varied as **public housing research**, **post‑disaster program evaluation**, and **national advocacy campaigns** — always with the same goal: to make data work for people.
+He’s worked across domains — from **public housing research** and **post‑disaster program evaluation** to **national advocacy campaigns** — always with the same goal: to make data work for people.

 ---

-## Beyond the Numbers
-I believe that the best solutions are **both technically rigorous and human‑centred**.
-That’s why I design systems and strategies that are not just functional, but also **accessible, maintainable, and adaptable** — especially in resource‑constrained environments.

----

 **Let’s talk.**
-If you’re looking for a partner who can translate complexity into clarity — and deliver solutions that last — [get in touch]({{ '/contact' | relative_url }}).
+If you're looking for a partner who can translate complexity into clarity — and deliver solutions that last — [get in touch]({{ '/contact' | relative_url }}).